 Gates enrolled at Harvard University in the fall, originally thinking of a career in law.
 But his freshman year saw him spend more of his time in the computer lab than in class.
 Gates did not really have a study regimen.
 Instead, he could get by on a few hours of sleep, cram for a test, and pass with a reasonable grade.

-Gates remained in contact with Paul Allen who, after attending Washington State University for two years, dropped out and moved to Boston, Massachusetts, to work for Honeywell.
+Gates remained in contact with Paul Allen, who, after attending Washington State University for two years, dropped out and moved to Boston, Massachusetts, to work for Honeywell.
 In the summer of 1974, Gates joined Allen at Honeywell.
 During this time, Allen showed Gates an edition of Popular Electronics magazine featuring an article on the Altair 8800 mini-computer kit.
-Both boys were fascinated with the possibilities this computer could make toward personal computing.
+Both boys were fascinated with the possibilities that this computer could create in the world of personal computing.
 The Altair was made by a small company in Albuquerque, New Mexico, called Micro Instrumentation and Telemetry Systems (MITS).
-Gates and Allen contacted the company proclaiming they were working on a BASIC software program that would run the Altair computer.
+Gates and Allen contacted the company, proclaiming that they were working on a BASIC software program that would run the Altair computer.
 In reality, they didn't have an Altair to work with or the code to run it.
 But they wanted to know if MITS was interested in someone developing such software.
 MITS was, and its president Ed Roberts asked the boys for a demonstration.
-Gates and Allen scrambled, and spent the next two months writing the software at Harvard's computer lab.
+Gates and Allen scrambled, spending the next two months writing the software at Harvard's computer lab.

 Allen traveled to Albuquerque for a test run at MITS, never having tried it out on an Altair computer.
 It worked perfectly.
 Allen was hired at MITS and Gates soon left Harvard to work with him, much to his parents' dismay.
 In 1975, Gates and Allen formed a partnership they called Micro-Soft, a blend of "micro-computer" and "software."